The Future of Healthcare Innovation

 Early on when innovating orthopaedic medical devices, colleagues and I joked that we’d advance a plate or prosthetic implant by “making it out of solid gold.”
 Flashier, complex, and more expensive seemed innovative.
 It’s easy to fall in love with your own ideas, especially if they reflect some level of sophistication that sets it (or presumably, the inventor) apart.
 That type of thinking is being squeezed out of innovation, and rightly so.
 The new paradigm is to deliver products and processes that increase access, improve outcomes, and demonstrate fiscal responsibility in healthcare delivery.

 Cleveland Clinic is in the vanguard of Value-Based Care, moving from volume-driven, episodic, and expensive care delivery to managing populations efficiently and effectively.
 Simply, value can be defined by change in clinical outcome divided by cost of care.
 If medicine is moving to a value basis, so should innovation.
-As a pioneer in mission-driven innovation, Cleveland Clinic Innovations (CCI) is logically positioned to write the next chapter in ...
+As a pioneer in mission-driven innovation, Cleveland Clinic Innovations (CCI) is logically positioned to write the next ...